-Engage is the product of a partnership between the National Centre for Men's Health in the Institute of Technology Carlow, the Menâ€™s Development Network, Waterford Institute of Technology, the Health Service Executive's Health and Wellbeing Division and the Men's Health Forum in Ireland (MHFI).
+Engage is the product of a partnership between the National Centre for Men's Health, the Menâ€™s Development Network, South East Technological University, the Health Service Executive's Health and Wellbeing Division and the Men's Health Forum in Ireland (MHFI).

 The content is based upon the partners' practice experience and evidence from academic literature.Â All Engage materials are rigorously field-tested and evaluated, and the most recent workshops were co-produced alongside the facilitation team.

 Initially, five Engage â€˜Unitsâ€™ were developed.Â These focus upon:

 1. What is menâ€™s health, how does gender affect it, and what impact does social determinants have?

 3. Guiding health consultations with men.